top of page

 WHAT ARE THE CAUSES OF STRETCH MARKS?

-• Sudden weight gain (closely linked to the "yo-yo effect," gaining and losing weight);
+• Sudden weight gain (often with the "yo-yo effect")

 • Synthetic hormone replacement.